Tyler Johnson (basketball)

-Tyler Ryan Johnson (born May 7, 1992) is an American professional basketball player who last played for the Brisbane Bullets of the Australian National Basketball League (NBL).
-He played college basketball for Fresno State University.
+Tyler Ryan Johnson (born May 7, 1992) is an American basketball assistant coach of the Fresno State Bulldogs of the Mountain West Conference.
+He is a former professional basketball player who last played for the Brisbane Bullets of the Australian National Basketball League (NBL).
+He played college basketball for Fresno State.

+Early life

+Johnson attended St. Francis High School in Mountain View, California.

 College career

-In his four-year career at Fresno State University, Johnson appeared in 127 games (87 starts) and averaged 10.6 points, 4.8 rebounds, 2.4 assists and 1.1 steals in 27.9 minutes per game while shooting 45.6 percent from the field, 37.4 percent from three-point range and 71.6 percent from the free-throw line.
+In his four-year career at Fresno State, Johnson appeared in 127 games (87 starts) and averaged 10.6 points, 4.8 rebounds, 2.4 assists and 1.1 steals in 27.9 minutes per game while shooting 45.6 percent from the field, 37.4 percent from three-point range and 71.6 percent from the free-throw line.
 He finished his career ranked number 16 on Fresno State's all-time scoring list with 1,346 career points.
 As a senior, he was named to the All-Mountain West Conference second team and shot 43.2 percent from three-point range, the sixth-highest single-season three-point field goal percentage in school history.